zorkian/dw-docker/README.md

     docker build -t dreamwidth/web dreamwidth

 ## Start mysql
-## Change the password!
-(Note: it's only used here once; everywhere else refers to it using passwords)
+Change the password!
+Note: it's only used here once; everywhere else refers to it using passwords

     docker run --name mysql-db --volumes-from mysql-data -e MYSQL_ROOT_PASSWORD=mysecretpassword -d dreamwidth/mysql

 ## (FIRST RUN) Setup repo
-    (fork repository on Github)
+* Fork repository on Github
-    (clone repository onto your computer)
+* Clone repository onto your computer
-    (set your LJHOME variable to where your repository was cloned)
+* Set your LJHOME variable to where your repository was cloned

 ## (FIRST RUN) Setup database
     docker run --entrypoint "/bin/bash" -it -v $LJHOME:/dw --link mysql-db:db --rm dreamwidth/web
     > /opt/init-db.sh

 ## Start Dreamwidth web server
-    * -d : detach and run in background
+    # -d : detach and run in background
-    * --name dw-web : create an easy-to-remember consistent way to refer to this container
+    # --name dw-web : create an easy-to-remember consistent way to refer to this container
-    * -v $LJHOME:/dw : take your repository code (in $LJHOME) and run it inside the container.
+    # -v $LJHOME:/dw : take your repository code (in $LJHOME) and run it inside the container.
                        Any changes you make to files will be reflected immediately.
                        Note: this overrides your config-private.pl to use the docker-specific DB settings
-    * --link mysql-db:db : use the mysql database container you created above
+    # --link mysql-db:db : use the mysql database container you created above
-    * -p 80:80 : expose port 80 publicly
+    # -p 80:80 : expose port 80 publicly
-    * dreamwidth/web : the container name we should use
+    # dreamwidth/web : the container name we should use

     docker run -d --name dw-web -v $LJHOME:/dw -it --link mysql-db:db -p 80:80 dreamwidth/web